Linux Touch Command

 To display the file status including the timestamps you can use the

 How to Use the touch Command

-In it’s simplest form when used without any options, if the file name specified as argument doesn’t exist touch will create a new file.
+In it’s simplest form when used without any options, if the file name specified as an argument doesn’t exist touch will create a new file.

-If the file already exist touch will change the file last access and modification times to the current time.
+If the file already exists touch will change the file last access and modification times to the current time.

 For example, if the file

 file1 doesn’t exist the following command will create it otherwise, it will change its timestamps:

-To create od modify multiple files or change at once, specify the file names as arguments:
+To create or modify multiple files at once, specify the file names as arguments:

 touch file1 file2 file3